888 Holdings plc (LON:888) Increases Dividend to $0.12 Per Share

 888 Holdings plc (LON:888) announced a dividend on Thursday, March 18th, Upcoming.Co.Uk reports.
 Stockholders of record on Thursday, March 25th will be given a dividend of $0.12 per share on Monday, May 24th.
 This represents a dividend yield of 2.42%.
 The ex-dividend date is Thursday, March 25th.
-This is a positive change from 888’s previous dividend of $0.06.
-The official announcement can be accessed at this link.
+This is an increase from 888’s previous dividend of $0.06.
+The official announcement can be viewed at this link.

-Separately, Jefferies Financial Group restated a “buy” rating and set a GBX 380 ($4.96) target price on shares of 888 in a report on Thursday, February 25th.
+Separately, Jefferies Financial Group reiterated a “buy” rating and set a GBX 380 ($4.96) target price on shares of 888 in a research note on Thursday, February 25th.

 888 Company Profile